Senior Management Team

 Finance and Office Team

-Marie Homewood, Finance & Admin Officer
+Marie Homewood, Finance Manager

 Marie started her working career in the pub trade until she had her children and decided to hang up the party shoes.
 Not knowing what she really wanted to do she went into the travel industry where she worked within Finance Departments and Aviation Admin.
-On being made redundant Marie started to study towards her AAT qualification completing Level 3, which lead to getting a role for 4 years in a Data & electrical company where she put into practice her studies and gained great experience.
-Marie then joined Froglife in October 2014 due to previous employer relocation and the chance to expand her accounting knowledge.

-Ashlea Mawby, Communications Officer/ Toads on Roads Coordinator
+Ashlea Mawby, Communications Officer & Toads on Roads Coordinator

-Ash was first involved with Froglife back in 2011 as a participant in the Wildlife Ambassadors project and had been an enthusiastic volunteer thereafter, being awarded various accolades for her commitment.
+Ash was first involved with Froglife back in 2011 as a participant in the ‘Wildlife Ambassadors’ project and had been an enthusiastic volunteer thereafter, being awarded various accolades for her commitment.
 She joined the Froglife staff team in June 2016 as the Conservation Youth Worker Trainee for the Green Pathways project in Peterborough.

 Click to read more...